esphome/esphome.io/guides/devboard_as_flasher.rst

 .. _devboard-as-flasher:

-ESP development boards usually have an onboard USB interface, either built into the chip (e.g. ESP32-S3) or via an onboard USB-UART bridge chip.
+ESP development boards usually have an onboard USB interface, either built into the chip (e.g. ESP32-S Series) or via an onboard USB-UART bridge chip.
 However some ESP based devices not designed for development work don't bother with this, and only expose the UART0 pins (TX and RX) for flashing purposes.